-Welcome back to the twelfth episode of the Financial Advisor Success podcast!
+Welcome back to the seventeenth episode of the Financial Advisor Success podcast!

 This week’s guest is Josh Brown, a financial advisor and CEO of Ritholtz Wealth Management, and regular guest on CNBC’s The Halftime Report, but known to most in the financial advisor community through his prolific presence on social media – including more than half a million Twitter followers – and his popular finance blog, The Reformed Broker.